 Political Science Career Paths

-Students are also encouraged to choose career paths to guide them through courses and toward career objectives.
+Students may choose career paths to guide them through courses and toward career objectives.
 Political Science majors may be awarded up to two (2) career path certificates of completion upon graduation.

 Second Bachelor’s Degree